 Operating the water heater without the proper anode rod protection will decrease tank life and will void the tank manufacturer's warranty on the tank.
 To extend the anode life, drain the water from the water heater tank whenever the RV is not being used.
 Avoid any extended time of non-use with water in the tank.

-To prevent a water leak when replacing the anode rod, a pipe thread sealant approved for potable water (such as Teflon tape) must be applied to the threads of the anode rod.
-Proper application of a thread sealant will not interfere with the anode's function.
+To prevent a water leak when replacing the anode rod, a pipe thread sealant approved for potable water (such as Teflon Tape) must be applied to the threads of the anode rod.
+Proper application of a thread sealant will.